-As of 31 December 2017, the board of MSF HK consists of 10 elected directors and 3 ex-officio members who are appointed by the board and do not carry any voting rights at the board meetings.
+As of 31 December 2018, the board of MSF HK consists of 9 elected directors and 3 exofficio members who are appointed by the board and do not have any voting rights at board meetings.

-The MSF HK board appoints an Executive Director, who is accountable to the Board, to manage MSF HK.
+The MSF HK board appoints an Executive Director, who is accountable to the board, to manage MSF HK.
 The Executive Director and a Management Team of the heads of six departments (Fundraising, Finance & Administration, Communications, Human Resources, Operational Support and the China Team) are responsible for the management and support of operations.